SKauvery/User-Management-App/README.md

 - Unit Tests: Write tests for individual functions and components using a testing framework like Mocha or Jest.

-- Integration Tests: Test the integration of different components and API endpoints.
+- Integration Tests: Test the integration of different components and API endpoints with Curl or Postman.

 2. Frontend Testing